-The NJ State Veterans Chamber of Commerce is a 501c6 organization that has worked with the New Jersey Chamber of Commerce, the Statewide Hispanic Chamber of Commerce of NJ, as well as the US Veterans Chamber of Commerce.
-It is open to all veteran owned businesses with a mission focused on education, veteran business advocacy, networking, and procurement and supplier diversity events.
+The NJ State Veterans Chamber of Commerce is a 501c6 non-profit organization that is focused on improving the economic environment for veterans and military spouses.
+It is open to all veteran owned businesses with a mission focused on education, veteran business advocacy, networking, procurement and supplier diversity events.
 Our goal is to make New Jersey’s economy fairer to veteran owned and service connected veteran owned businesses, as well as veteran job creation.

 The NJ State Veterans Chamber of Commerce will conduct events throughout the year to enhance procurement and contracting opportunities for veteran run enterprises.
 Educational programs will include:

 · Navigating business rules and compliance in New Jersey

 · Veteran job hiring fairs

 · Effective social media campaigns

 · Contracting opportunities available on Joint Base McGuire Dix Lakehurst

 · How to access business incubator space for veteran businesses